visgl/deck.gl/docs/developer-guide/base-maps/using-with-maplibre.md

 ### Example: interleaved or overlaid

-Both the interleaved and the overlaid options are supported in by the [@deck.gl/mapbox](../../api-reference/mapbox/overview.md) module.
-This is recommended approach for developers coming from the Maplibre ecosystem, as it can easily switch between interleaved and overlaid rendering, as well as being compatible with other Maplibre controls and plugins.
+Both the interleaved and the overlaid options are supported by the [@deck.gl/mapbox](../../api-reference/mapbox/overview.md) module.
+This is recommended approach for developers coming from the MapLibre ecosystem, as it can easily switch between interleaved and overlaid rendering, as well as being compatible with other MapLibre controls and plugins.

 import Tabs from '@theme/Tabs';